Envek/rubyconfau-threads-callbacks/slides.md

 layout: statement
 ---

 # Blocks ARE callbacks

 We often use blocks as callbacks to **hook** our own behavior for someone's else code.

 <!--
 that in Ruby blocks are used as callbacks.
-If, for example, in JavaScript or Go you would pass a function as an argument to another function, Ruby has a special entity and special syntax for that.
+If, for example, in JavaScript or Golang you would pass a function as an argument to another function to be called back, Ruby has a special entity and special syntax for doing that.
+And this is great.
+Ruby has callbacks as a first-class citizens, unlike many other languages.
 -->

 ---